 This orange chickpea and broccoli stir-fry?
 It’s completely perfect for allllll the Tuesdays.

 Oh yes, you know what I mean.
 The workweek is in full swing and yet we are not even remotely close to the weekend.
 We need to get some wholesome food on the dinner table, but we need it to be easy and fast.

 So since this 30-minute simple stir-fry checks off each of those boxes, I hereby declare it perfect for Tuesdays!

-I mean, the orange sauce alone.
-I think we all know that good stir-fries are all about the sauce.
+Now, I think we all know that good stir-fries are all about the sauce.
 Okay fine, and the delicious crisp veggies, but still.
 THE SAUCE.
-It’s essential, yes??
-And for this little number we whisk together a few ingredients in a bowl (like orange zest, orange juice, soy sauce, fresh ginger, maple syrup!) and then we are done.
+And for this little number we whisk together a few ingredients in a bowl (like orange zest, orange juice, soy sauce, fresh ginger, maple syrup) and then we are done.
 Ready to rock and roll along with the rest of the recipe.

 See ya later takeout, we have this stir-fry game covered.

 Tips & Tricks For This Orange Chickpea and Broccoli Stir-Fry

 - You could absolutely switch up the veggies based on what you have on hand.
 Just please keep in mind their general cook time (i.e. I wouldn’t go with something like cubed sweet potato here since it will take much longer to cook).